Frequently asked questions about the pass-through entity tax (PTET)

 If an entity is opted into both NYS PTET and NYC PTET, are the NYS PTET estimated payments that exceed the NYS PTET liability for the year applied to NYC PTET, or does it get refunded regardless of any NYC PTET due?

 The NYS PTET and NYC PTET payments are applied in aggregate to the NYS PTET liability and NYC PTET liability on the annual PTET return.
 If the total NYS PTET estimated payments exceed the NYS PTET liability on the annual return, the excess is applied to the NYC PTET liability as necessary.
 Similarly, if a NYC PTET payment exceeds the NYC PTET liability on the annual PTET return, any excess will be applied to the NYS PTET liability.
-Any net overpayment of PTET and NYC PTET will be refunded to the entity once the PTET annual return has been processed.
+Any net overpayment of NYS PTET and NYC PTET will be refunded to the entity once the PTET annual return has been processed.

 If an entity makes a payment to another tax that was intended for PTET, can the payment be transferred to PTET?